Reasonable and necessary supports

 - increase their independence

-- increase social and economic participation, and
+- increase community and workplace participation, and

 - develop their capacity to actively take part in the community.